Adopt a cat

 If you feel that they are not settling in well we ask that you give it some time and follow the settling in guidance provided.
 You can also discuss any concerns you may have during the pre-arranged follow up calls.

-If after this you feel that the cat is not a good match for your home please contact us and we will arrange for the cat to be collected as soon as possible.
+If after this you feel that the cat is not a good match for your home please contact us and we will arrange for the cat to be returned as soon as possible.

 What if my cat becomes unwell?

-You may also like to consider signing up to our Membership scheme which gives you access to VetfoneTM.
+In addition to signing up with your local vet you may also like to consider signing up to our Membership scheme which gives you access to VetfoneTM